Some of my shopping successes on eBay: Coach Poppy swingpack ($66), Miu Miu S/S 2010 wallet ($59), Miu Miu sunglasses (£69), OPI Funkey Dunkey (RM40)

 So easy to spot who the shill bidder is!
 No feedback, meaning a brand new account set up just to raise prices!

 SHIPPING METHODS AND CHARGES

 - Always always always get a tracking number.
 It might cost an extra USD$10 or so, but it gives you the sense of security of knowing where your package is.
 If it goes missing during shipment, the seller can always file a missing package claim at the post office and issue you a refund.

-- If you are shopping from eBay USA, then make sure to get the seller to ship you via USPS Priority Mail (NOT Flat Rate Priority mail which is not trackable once the package leaves the US).
-It is trackable (only for international deliveries) and takes about 7 working days to reach Malaysia.
-You may choose USPS Express Mail which is more expensive but will only take 2-5 working days.
+- If you are shopping from eBay USA, then make sure to get the seller to ship you via USPS Priority Mail Express International (about $60 for a large package).
+Priority Mail Express International is trackable (only for international deliveries) and takes about 3-5 working days to reach Malaysia.
+You may choose USPS Global Express Guaranteed which is much more expensive (about $100 for a large package) but will only take 1-3 working days.
 You can track the location of your USPS packages online.